gradosevic/OpenFace/README.md

 # OpenFace
-Face recognition solution that can be used as a REST web service
+Face recognition solution that can be used as a REST web service.
+Send requests to a web service for face recognition and receive a JSON response.

 This is a wrapper for [cmusatyalab/openface](https://github.com/cmusatyalab/openface) Docker solution.
 It contains scripts for automatic environment setup and startup.